tylim88/Efficient-Typescript-Mororepo/README.md

 ## Getting Started

-To get started with this repository, install the dependencies:
+To get started with this repository, first install the dependencies by running the following command:

 ```bash
 npm run setup
 ```

+You can use the same script to re-setup the repository at any time.

-To create an access token, follow the steps outlined in this [YouTube guide](https://youtu.be/w1-GiB74ddc?t=17).
+Next, create an access token, follow the steps outlined in this [YouTube guide](https://youtu.be/w1-GiB74ddc?t=17).
 Instead of adding the access token to the `nx.json` file as shown in the video, refer to the [official guide](https://nx.dev/nx-cloud/account/access-tokens#using-) for instructions on how to place the access token in the `nx-cloud.env` file and configure it in your CI environment.

 ### Development